Character page for Wolf 359.

 - Four-Philosophy Ensemble: The Realist

 - Harpoon Gun: Her Weapon of Choice for hunting the plant monster.
-It becomes a bit of an Iconic Item for her.
+It becomes a bit of an Iconic Item for her, to the point that she uses it to kill the Big Bad!.

 - No Sense of Humor: As noted by Rachel during her interview.
 It's not a fair accusation, really, but she does take her job very seriously and can be quite a stickler for rules and protocols.